 - User prefixes seen at GGC, but missing from advertisements to AS15169 or transit

-Further information on how we see your prefixes is shown in the ISP portal BGP pages.
+You can view information on how we see your prefixes on the ISP portal BGP pages.